Marketing Your Book to Jacksonville Public Library

 Share Your E-Book with Readers in Florida

-Go to the Indie Author Project to read the "terms of agreement" and submit your title.
+1. Go to the IAP website to read the "terms of agreement"

 Lit Chat Author Series

-Lit Chat gives readers the chance to meet the authors that everyone's talking about - from New York Times bestsellers to up-and-coming local authors.
-There are Lit Chat programs for adults, teens and school age children.
-Check out the Lit Chat playlist on YouTube or subscribe to our "Completely Booked" Podcast to check out past interviews.
+Our Lit Chat programs give readers the chance to meet the writers that everyone's talking about - from New York Times bestsellers to debut and up-and-coming local authors.
+A Lit Chat Interview or Teen Lit Chat Interview (for readers, ages 12-18) is a 40-minute conversation between an author and interviewer.
+Check out past interviews on our YouTube playlist or "Completely Booked" podcast

 If you have questions about the form, please email us at jplprograms@coj.net.